 A test for herpes may be done to:

-- Find out whether HSV is causing sores around the mouth or in the genital area.
+- Find out whether HSV is causing sores around the mouth or on the genitals.

-- Find out which virus type (HSV-1 or HSV-2) is causing sores around the mouth or in the genital area.
+- Find out which virus type (HSV-1 or HSV-2) is causing sores around the mouth or on the genitals.

 - Find out whether the sex partner of a person with genital herpes may be infected with HSV.

-- Diagnose a herpes infection in a newborn baby whose mother has genital herpes.
+- Diagnose a herpes infection in an infant born to a person who has genital herpes.

 How To Prepare

 If you may have genital herpes, do not have sexual contact until your test results are back.
-You can lower the chance of spreading the disease to your partner(s).
+There are treatments that can help lower the chance of spreading it to others.

 How It Is Done